 Sanatana Hinduism is the most ancient faith, is an axiom that is impregnable.
 Also the fact that every human being is born a Hindu, thereafter only anointed as Sanatana Hindu, Christian or Muslim by virtue of well-appointed religious practices.
 It is a faith that never had rigid geographical boundaries for centuries.
 It is the civilizational / cultural /ethnic identity that defined Hindu Rastra i.e. nation within which political boundaries were hazy and transitional.
 It may be declared with emphasis that Hindu Rastra always existed while country / countries existed in the form of kingdoms.
 It is at it’s best on display during Mahakumbha when all ‘countries’ come together on a designated celestial occasion to assert Sanatana Hindu Rastra.

-Some 120 million pilgrims visited Prayaga Kumbha in 2013 over a period of a couple of months while some 50 million are expected in Ujjaina Kumbha 2016.
+Some 120 million pilgrims visited Prayaga Kumbha-2013 over a period of a couple of months while some 50 million in Ujjaina Kumbha-2016.
 Such a huge scale of congregation is enough to mesmerise the whole world.
 Mark Twain was precise when he commented, “It is done in love or done in fear, I do not know…no matter what the impulse is, the act born of it is beyond imagination.”